awsdocs/aws-greengrass-developer-guide/doc_source/bulk-deploy-cli.md

 1. Modify the trust relationship for your execution role to include AWS IoT Greengrass\.
 This allows AWS IoT Greengrass to use your execution role and the permissions attached to it\.
 For information, see [Editing the trust relationship for an existing role](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/edit_trust.html)\.

+   We recommend that you also include the `aws:SourceArn` and `aws:SourceAccount` global condition context keys in your trust policy to help prevent the *confused deputy* security problem\.
+The condition context keys restrict access to allow only those requests that come from the specified account and Greengrass workspace\.
+For more information about the confused deputy problem, see [Cross\-service confused deputy prevention](cross-service-confused-deputy-prevention.md)\.

    ```
    {
      "Version": "2012-10-17",